jgfender/local-first/README.md

-This is some text in my read me file.
+This is text in my README file.

+And here is some more text.